 In particular, msh does not understand back-quoting, so the only effective way to use pick inside msh is to always use the '-seq select' switch.
-Clever users of MH will put the line pick: -seq select -list in their .mh_profile file so that pick works equally well from both the shell and msh.
+Clever users of MH will put the line in their .mh_profile file so that pick works equally well from both the shell and msh.